zendframework/zend-problem-details/docs/book/response.md

     - If the service contains a `problem-details` key with an array value containing a `json_flags` key, and that value is an integer, that value is provided as the `$jsonFlags` parameter.
+    - If the service contains a `problem-details` key with an array value containing a `default_types_map` key, and that value is an array, that value is provided as the `$defaultTypesMap` parameter.
+      > More information about defining [default types](default-types.md).

 If any of the above config values are not present, a `null` value will be passed, allowing the default value to be used.